Rabita1767/Fundamentals-of-Full-Stack-Web-Development/javascript.md

 It's like a container.
 It has two chamber.
 One is called **"Memory"** or **"Variable Environment"**.
 Another is called **"Code"** or **"Thread of Execution"**.

-In variable environment variables and functions are stored in key-value pairs.
+In variable environment, variables and functions are stored in key-value pairs.

 ---